purtuga/dom-data-bind/README.md

 <div _show="isVisible">...</div>
 ```

 Conditionally show or hide an element (uses  `style.display`).
-Unlike `_if`, this directive will process the element's children
+Unlike `_if`, this directive will process the element's children.

+>   Note: in order to hide these types of conditional elements on initial page rendering, the following CSS rule should be added to you page stylesheet:
+>
+>       [_show] {
+>           display: none;
+>       }

 ### _class